Bill Text: CA AB3284 | 2023-2024 | Regular Session | Chaptered

 (b) Both of the following shall apply for purposes of this section:

-(1) “Registered Democrat” means any voter in the city and county who has expressed a preference for the Democratic Party on his or her their affidavit of registration pursuant to Sections 2150, 2151, and 2152 as of the 154th day prior to the first direct primary election after any redistricting of Assembly district boundaries.
+(1) “Registered Democrat” means any voter in the city and county who has expressed a preference for the Democratic Party on their affidavit of registration pursuant to Sections 2150, 2151, and 2152 as of the 154th day prior to the first direct primary election after any redistricting of Assembly district boundaries.

 (2) The City and County of San Francisco Department of Elections, or any comparable successor agency, shall calculate the percentage of the total registered Democrats in each Assembly district in the city and county.